GustavoMeIo/Cadastro_ADM/README.md

 ## Further help

-ToCLI use `n get more help on the Angular g help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.